mpv-player/mpv/DOCS/man/input.rst

     The mpv version/copyright string.
 Depending on how the binary was built, it might contain either a release version, or just a git hash.

+``mpv-semantic-version``
+    The mpv version in the strict, semantic release format.
+When built from an arbitrary git hash, the point release will always be 99 (i.e. 0.34.99).

 ``mpv-configuration``
     The configuration arguments which were passed to the build system (typically the way ``./waf configure ...`` was invoked).